Howard School of Academics and Technology: Documentary Film: "Build Me a World"

-On August 16, 2012, the Tivoli Theater in Chattanooga was packed for the premiere of a documentary on the Howard School entitled, "Build Me a World."
-The film was created by Fancy Rhino with granting from a MakeWork grant and private gifts through the Ceros Fund.
+On August 16, 2012, the Tivoli Theater in Chattanooga was packed for the premiere of a documentary on the Howard School entitled "Build Me a World."
+The film was created by Fancy Rhino with funding from a MakeWork grant and private gifts through the Ceros Fund.
 The experiences of three seniors through their final year at Howard comprise the storyline.
-"Build Me a World" was produced in order to call attention to the school's historical significance as one of the oldest public schools for African-Americans in the US (1865), to the turnaround in the graduation rate from 20% to 88% over the last six years, and to the particular needs of the school for help as it seeks to prepare students from difficult circumstances for better academic and professional opportunities in the future.
+"Build Me a World" was produced to call attention to the school's historical significance as one of the oldest public schools for African-Americans in the US (1865), to the turnaround in the graduation rate from 20% to 88% over the last six years, and to the particular needs of the school for help as it seeks to prepare students from difficult circumstances for better academic and professional opportunities in the future.
 Over 90% of the student body lives in poverty, and incoming freshmen typically enter with a third-grade reading level.
 Students were not only subjects in the project but also participated in the filming process.